• Skip to primary navigation

 Step by Step Instructions

 Here is how to make and bake these crispy baked potato wedges.
-You will need a large stock pot, two jelly roll pans, and parchment paper.
+You will need a large stock pot, two jelly roll pans or large baking sheets, and parchment paper.
 For the full recipe and ingredient list, see the recipe card below.

 STEP 1: Preheat the oven to 425°F and line two jelly roll pans with parchment paper.